Algirdas: Assessment

-Algirdas balanced himself between Principality of Moscow and Poland, spoke Lithuanian and Ruthenian (among other languages) and followed the majority of his pagan and Orthodox subjects rather than to alienate them by promoting Roman Catholicism.
+Algirdas balanced himself between the Principality of Moscow and Poland, spoke Lithuanian and Ruthenian (among other languages), and followed the majority of his pagan and Orthodox subjects rather than to alienate them by promoting Roman Catholicism.
 His son Jogaila ascended the Polish throne, converted to Roman Catholicism and founded the dynasty which ruled Lithuania and Poland for nearly 200 years.

 Algirdas is also widely honoured in Belarus as a unifier of modern-day Belarusian lands within one state, a successful military commander and ruler.
-A monument to him has been erected in Vitsebsk in 2014, as part of the celebration of the city's 1040th anniversary.
-Algirdas was Duke of Vitebsk for over 20 years before becoming Grand Duke of Lithuania.
+A monument of him was erected in Vitebsk in 2014 as part of the celebration of the city's 1040th anniversary.
+For over 20 years, Algirdas was Prince of Vitebsk before becoming Grand Duke of Lithuania.

 In December 2022, the National Bank of the Republic of Belarus issued a commemorative coin dedicated to the Battle of Blue Waters with a portrait of Algirdas.

 Popular culture

 Algirdas features in the 2021 video game Age of Empires II: Definitive Edition in the Dawn of the Dukes campaign, detailing the exploits of himself and his brother Kęstutis.